trendrr/goshire/protocol.md

 [content_encoding (int8)]
 [content_length (int32)][content (array)]
 ```
- -- Note the partition key and partition sections are only used for goshire-shard router requests.
+ -- Note the shard key and partition sections are only used for goshire-shard router requests.
 Other requests should zero those fields

 ### RESPONSE